NukeJS/portfolio/content/blog/create-a-rest-crud-api-using-express-and-mongodb.md

 ## Conclusion

 We've learned how to create a Node.js REST API using Express.
-We also know how to use connect to MongoDB and create/read/update/delete collections with Mongoose.
+We also know how to use `mongoose` to connect to MongoDB.

 ## Source Code

-You can find the complete source code for this blog post on [GitHub](https://github.com/CodingWithNuke/express-mongodb-api)
+You can find the complete source code for this blog post on [GitHub](https://github.com/CodingWithNuke/express-mongodb-api).